 Find my book here:

-It’s Friday that means it’s date night!
-Welcome to my variety channel.
-Next up is Creative Date Idea #26 Culinary Collaboration Anyone?
-In this episode I will be talking about another creative date idea, taken out of my book I wrote entitled 101 Creative Dates: ideas, tips, and personal experiences from the life of a hopeless romantic.
+It’s Friday, that means date night!
+I wrote a book entitled 101 Creative Dates: ideas, tips, and personal experiences from the life of a hopeless romantic.
 I love creative dates.
 It is fun to come up with a new idea or put a twist on a classic idea and take a girl out and have fun.
 I had all kinds of ideas and personal experiences with dating, so I made a book about it and recently published in on Amazon.
 Don’t let “Netflix and Chill” be the default for your dates!
 Married, dating someone, single, there is something for everyone!

 What you need for this date: